2/Lt. Harold Harrison Knight

 Lt.
 Harold Harrison Knight

 On August 2, 1915 2/Lt.
 Harold Harrison Knight embarked on His Majesty’s Transport Ship Arcadian along with 3 other Officers and 145 other ranks en-route to Mudros where they arrived on August 19th and joined the Battalion at Cape Helles on August 22nd.
-Less than two weeks later he was taken sick to hospital with dysentery and was invalided to the UK on September 3, 1915.
-Upon arrival in the UK he spent some time in hospital in London and convalesced in Wales before returning home to Ashton in late November.
+Less than two weeks later he was admitted to the 1/3rd East Lancs Field Hospital suffering from dysentery and was invalided to the UK on September 3, 1915 on the hospital ship Delta.
+He arrived at Southampton on September 15th where he spent some time in hospital in London and convalesced in Wales before returning home to Ashton in late November.

-Upon his recovery he rejoined the 2/9th who were, in 1916, at camp at Witley in Surrey.
+By December 1915 he was fully recovered from Dysentery but still too weak and underweight for active service.
+He was passed fit for home service in January 1916 rejoining the the 2/9th Manchesters who were at camp in Codford.
+He was passed fit for active service a month later but remained with the 2/9th as they moved to camp at Witley, in Surrey.
 On June 12, 1916 he was again best man at the wedding of a brother Officer, this time for Lt.
 William Marsden Barratt.
-He rejoined the Battalion in Egypt on November 8, 1916 traveling with 69 other ranks.
+He rejoined the 1/9th Battalion in Egypt on November 8, 1916 traveling with 69 other ranks.
 He was promoted to Lieutenant on June 1, 1916 otherwise his time in Egypt was uneventful, only attending a 3 week course of instruction in Cairo in January 1917.

 He sailed with the Battalion to France, arriving March 11, 1917 and two months later spent 11 days sick in hospital.
 Shortly after his return to the Battalion he was appointed Town Major for 7 weeks.
 He then took home leave in the UK for 11 days, leaving on July 27, 1917.
 On August 27 he was attached to the 42nd Division and remained attached for just over a month.
 He took another home leave pm December 7, 1917, this time for two weeks and upon his return was attached to the 126th Infantry Brigade Headquarters for two weeks.